The Demon Prince of Momochi House

+The Demon Prince of Momochi House (百千さん家のあやかし王子, Momochi-san Chi no Ayakashi Ouji) is a Japanese manga series written and illustrated by Aya Shouoto.
+It was serialized in Kadokawa Shoten's shōjo manga magazine Monthly Asuka from February 2013 to August 2019.
+An anime television series adaptation produced by Drive aired from January to March 2024.

 Plot

 On her 16th birthday, the orphan Momochi Himari, unexpectedly receives the old Momochi family estate as inheritance.
 Despite the warnings she received about the house being haunted, having no other place to go, she decides to move there anyway.
 Upon her arrival she discovers that the house is occupied illegally by three handsome young men: Aoi, Yukari and Ise.
 The three immediately warn the unaware Himari that she must leave the house as soon as possible, using the story of the ghosts and curses as well, but she does not give up.
 Soon, she discovers that it is all true: her home appears to be on the border between the human and the spirit worlds, and she was destined to be the guardian between the two, but her role is already taken by Aoi.